About the Facility

 Current Research: Wind Plant Optimization

 In large wind farms, turbines “shadow” one another, creating wakes that reduce turbine output and increase fatigue issues that impact longevity and reliability.
-As the first public facility to to use multiple turbines to measure wind turbine wake interactions, SWiFT plays a key role in the U.S. Department of Energy’s Atmosphere to Electrons (A2e) program, which is a national effort to improve wind plant performance.
+As the first public facility to use multiple turbines to measure wind turbine wake interactions, SWiFT plays a key role in the U.S. Department of Energy’s Atmosphere to Electrons (A2e) program, which is a national effort to improve wind plant performance.
 SWiFT’s current research focuses are:

 - Wake energy loss